HackerHansen/Krunker-color-aimbot/README.md

-# Krunker-color-aimbot-UNPATCHABLE
+# Krunker-color-aimbot
-Color-based aimbot for the game krunker.io
+UNPATCHABLE Color-based aimbot for the game krunker.io

 ## MAKE SURE YOU RUN GAME IN FULL SCREEN!
 ### Otherwise it may not work as well